Ling-Fei-Ren/Ling-Fei-Ren.github.io/_pages/about.md

 News
 ======
 - **[Publications]: May.
+25, 2026, One paper was accepted by KDD 2026!
+Congrats to Chaofan Pan, Linbo Xiong, and coauthors! 🎉.**
+- **[Publications]: May.
 5, 2026, One paper was accepted by ICML 2026!
 Congrats to Wending Xiong, Ruimin Hu, and coauthors! 🎉.**
 - **[Publications]: May.
 5, 2026, One paper was accepted by IJCAI 2026!
 Congrats to Tingting Li, Yonghao Li, and coauthors! 🎉.**
 - **[Publications]: April.
 6, 2026, One paper was accepted by ACL 2026!
 Congrats to Yilin Xiao, Jin Chen, and coauthors! 🎉.**